Daetalus/Hydrogen/src/README.md

 `libhystdlib.a` | `std/`        | The standard library, implemented using public functions exported by the core `cli`           | `cli/`        | The command line interface for executing files and running a REPL

-All required include files are in `/include`.
+All include files are in `/include`.
 The `hydrogen.h` file is for the core interpreter, and `hystdlib.h` can be included to add the standard library to an instance of the interpreter.

-Further documentation for each of these parts of Hydrogen is located in their respective folders.
+Further documentation for each of these components is located in their respective folders.